pnnl/ruleset-checking-tool/docs/ruleset_functions/get_SWH_uses_associated_with_each_building_segment.md

 - **building_segment_id** - the id of the building segment

 Returns:
-- **swh_uses**: A list containing the ids of all service water heating uses associated with a building segment
+- **swh_uses**: A list containing the distribution system ids of all service water heating uses associated with a building segment

 Function Call:
 - get_obj_by_id